suddani/convert_json_to_csv/README.md

 ## Code of Conduct

-Everyone interacting in the JsonToCsv project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/json_to_csv/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ConvertJsonToCsv project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/convert_json_to_csv/blob/master/CODE_OF_CONDUCT.md).